Mo6teen/u05-imdb-clone/README.md

 - Handle reviews (approve and delete).
 - Make CRUD operations on users (change role and delete user).

 To create your first admin register a user at **localhost:8000/registration**, a user by default gets role 1 at registration.
-Then go to adminer and change the user role to 0 in users table.
+Then go to Adminer and change the user role to 0 in users table.

 ## The views